 Through embedding continuous personal development within the curriculum, you will understand the importance of self-reflection, goal setting and on-going professional development, an ethos aimed at ensuring that you will be prepared for the demands of both the profession and life after University.

 ADMISSIONS PROCEDURES

-Prior to applying for a place on the BSc in Dental Therapy programme, applicants should read the admissions document.
+To apply for a place on the Bachelor of Dental Surgery BDS programme, applicants should read the admissions document and submit it as per the instructions provided on the form.